aimeele97/mintclassics_modelcar_inventory_analysis/README.md

 The SQL queries regarding various business questions can be found here [link](./MintClassics_InventoryAnalysis.sql).

-An interactive Tableau dashboard used to report and explore sales trends can be found here [link](https://lookerstudio.google.com/reporting/af75d590-c579-4f56-a0ef-7c823bff2abe).
+An interactive Google Looker dashboard used to report and explore inventory data can be found here [link](https://lookerstudio.google.com/reporting/af75d590-c579-4f56-a0ef-7c823bff2abe).

 # Data Structure & Initial Checks